 When you use your car for business, your expenses for those drives are tax deductible.
 Make sure to keep excellent records of the date, mileage and purpose for each trip, and don't try to claim personal car trips as business car trips.
-You can calculate your deduction using either the standard mileage rate (determined annually by the IRS; it's 57.5 cents per mile in 2020) or your actual expenses.
+You can calculate your deduction using either the standard mileage rate (determined annually by the IRS; it's 56 cents per mile currently) or your actual expenses.